 Music Coding and Piano Lab Camp

 This intensive summer camp will give students an opportunity to have an immersive music learning, listening, collaborating, and creating experience.
-This camp will be planned and facilitated by Kristina Lee and led by Kristina and special guest speakers.
+This camp will be planned and facilitated by Kristina Lee.

 Sample of a day schedule: